AIEA has added several new resources to the INCI site.

 NAFSA has added a new resource to the Comprehensive Internationalization section.
 Developing Sustainable Resources for Internationalization provides international education professionals with the information they need to successfully obtain funding and resources to support their internationalization efforts.

 AIEA’s Provost’s Perspectives series has been updated with a piece from Mette Hjort of Lingnan University: “The Liberal Arts and Internationalization: Leveraging Student Mobility, Partnerships, and Faculty Hires.”
 The link can be found in the Institutional Structures section as a free publication.

-ACE has added a link to the first paper in a series titled CIGE Insights: Global Higher Education.
-This new publication, “Leading the Globally-Engaged Institution: New Directions, Choices and Dilemmas” explores issues discussed by North American and European institutional leaders at the summer 2012 Trans-Atlantic Dialogue.
+AAU has added a link to the paper Principles and Guidelines for Establishing Joint Academic Programs and Campuses Abroad.
 This resource can be found in the Partnerships and Collaboration section as a free publication.